tebl/ZX-Interface-2.021/software/cartridge_loader/README.md

 ![ZXSpin Options](https://github.com/tebl/ZX-Interface-2.021/raw/main/gallery/ZXSpin_Options.png)

 # 2> References
 Everything comes from something, so does every bit of code created from earlier code found in manuals and blogs.
-Particularly was a series of blog posts on a site called [Break into program](http://www.breakintoprogram.co.uk/) as well as a copy of *Spectrum Machine language for the absolute beginner* by William Tang.
+Particularly helpful was a series of blog posts on a site called [Break into program](http://www.breakintoprogram.co.uk/) which in addition of a copy of *Spectrum Machine language for the absolute beginner* by William Tang inspired most of the code.
+The bugs are probably all mine.